 By that time Enfield Town had been formed as a breakaway club in protest at the owners, and following an equally peripatetic spell they moved home in 2008 – to the Queen Elizabeth II Stadium, a mere hop across some corporation pitches from the site of Southbury Road, which is now a TGI Fridays.

-Slightly odd routine for Kieran and I today: two games, kicking off at 2 and 5.
+Slightly odd routine for Kieran and I today – two games, kicking off at 2 and 5.
 For all that, we were in London by 12 and I was back in Lancashire before 11.
 There was even time to nip off the M1 en route to get some pictures of the R101’s old hangars at Cardington, now gradually being swallowed up by housing.

 The Queen Elizabeth II Stadium is that rarest of things, an athletics ground converted for football that manages to serve both sports equally well (and still have some character into the bargain).
 Half-built for fourteen years because of World War 2, it was completed in 1953 (the QE II designation dates from the Jubilee in 1977, not the more logical coronation).